JRedmon1698/learning-journal/README.md

 Growth mindset: it's what separates the doers from the dreamers.
 It can be the difference between getting stuck in soul-draining monotony and landing your **dream** job.

-*Growth mindset* means:
+Maintaining a *growth mindset* means I will strive to:
-* always moving forward
+* always move forward
-* staying adaptable
+* stay adaptable
-* learning to be comfortable with discomfort
+* learn to be comfortable with discomfort
-* learning to welcome failure
+* learn to welcome failure
+* keep my eye on the big picture (why I am doing what I'm doing)

 A growth mindset means focusing on what you can ~not~ do. ***This is the only thing that matters: what's possible; not what's impossible.***